Tackling plastic pollution at its source

 This isn’t just a matter of individual people stopping using plastic or recycling more.
 90% of plastic worldwide doesn’t end up getting recycled (read more about that here).
 We need to end plastic at the source: the corporations that create single-use plastic waste.

-How we’re tackling plastic waste
+How we’re tackling plastic pollution

 We’re uniting over a million people around the world calling on corporations to cut plastic waste.
 We’ve pushed for plastic bag bans in all states (and won in most of them).
 We’re calling out Coke for their plastic addiction.
 We’re taking action to highlight excessive plastic in your supermarkets.
 We’re calling for a world that’s free of plastic.